mbrownca/Responsive-Coldfusion-Page/README.md

-# Responsive pag with Coldfusion content from SQL database
+# Responsive page with Coldfusion content from SQL database